jhellingman/tei2html/Wiki/Introduction.md

 _Nesting of paragraphs._ In HTML, it is not possible to nest paragraphs.
 In most cases, the transformation software will take this in account, and close (and re-open) open paragraphs in HTML when needed.

 In a few other cases, the transformation may not result in entirely correct results.
-Always validate the end result with tools such as tidy or epubcheck.
+Always validate the end result with tools such as `tidy` or `epubcheck`.

 ## Special Characters in SGML files ##